 - reactions at the injection site, such as redness, swelling, or discomfort

-Rarer side effects associated with taking psoriasis injections include:
+Rarer side effects include:

 - blood disorders

-- increased risk for certain cancer types
+- a higher risk of certain cancer types

-Other psoriasis treatment options
+Other treatment options

-Several different psoriasis types exist.
 When prescribing a treatment a doctor will consider:

 - the psoriasis type

-- where a person's symptoms are
+- where the symptoms are

-- how severe their symptoms are
+- how severe the symptoms are

 Other treatments include:

-- vitamin D analogues
+- oral and topical vitamin D analogues

 - anthralin (Dritho-Scalp)